Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

 > What problem is this project solving?

-This document describes the configuration process of GitHub Actions to syncronize build data with Metrics application.
+This document describes the configuration process of GitHub Actions to synchronize build data with the Metrics application.
 # Goals

 > Identify success metrics and measurable goals.